CT scan

 Your radiographer will use a dye (contrast medium) for some CT scans.
 If you’ve had the contrast medium by injection (intravenously), you may have some discomfort as you have the injection.
 It can also make you feel or be sick (vomit).

-If you have kidney disease or diabetes, the contrast can make your kidney condition worse.
+If you have kidney disease or diabetes, the contrast dye can make your kidney condition worse.
 Your doctor will ask you about any health conditions you have before the scan, so that they can take measures to reduce your risk.

 Alternatives to CT scan

-See our Uses of a CT scan section for more information.
+See our uses of a CT scan section for more information.

 No, you won’t get your CT scan results straightaway.
 A specialist doctor will review the results and send a report to the doctor who referred you for a CT scan.
-This can take a week or two.
+This can take up to a week or two.

 No, a CT scan isn’t painful although you may feel a bit uncomfortable staying still while the scan is happening.